theankou-coding/Quick_Deal_MAD_ITE_G9_RUPP/README.md

 ## Quick Deal

-Quick Deal is a Business Discount Aggregator App designed to help users find and compare the best discounts and deals from various businesses in Phnom Penh.
+Quick Deal is a Business Discount Aggregator App designed to help users find the best discounts and deals from various businesses in Phnom Penh.

 #Contact Us
 If you have any questions or concerns about this privacy policy, please contact us at "theankoul182@gmail.com".